gamma-opt/website_research_team/content/project/ DecisionProgramming/index.md

 ---
 title: Decision Programming: A Stochastic Optimization Framework for Multi-Stage Decision Problems
-summary: The project will further develop the decision programming framework as a methodology for modelling and solving multi-stage decision problems under uncertainty.
+summary: The project will further develop the decision programming framework as a methodology for modelling and solving multi-stage decision problems under uncertainty

 tags:
   - current
 date: 2020-09-01